64032466/f5-agility-labs-waf/docs/class9/module1/lab3.rst

 #.
 The following steps will decalre our login page for the Juice Shop app, then we will apply more A2 Broken Authenticaton protections against it.

     - Under A2 click the link named **Not Fulfilled** next to Login Enforcement.
-This is just a link to the login page settings.
+This is just a link/shortcut to the login page settings.

         .. image:: /_static/class9/loginenforcement.png